Is Google evil?

-Furthermore, in combination with uBlock, you can also enhance your privacy by using a trusted VPN service like Private Internet Access and by running Add-Ons like Random UA in order to change your browser fingerprint on each request.
+Furthermore, in combination with uBlock Origin, you can also enhance your privacy by using a trusted VPN service and by running browser extensions like Random UA in order to change your browser fingerprint on each request.

 These solutions are not ideal, they require technical knowledge and skill.
 Besides, the tracking techniques becomes more and more sophisticated and difficult to protect against all the time.

 Freedom and privacy respecting governments around the world needs to step up and provide really independent alternatives to the public corporate search engines and they better understand that they themselves need this too.

 The control and power of companies like Google and Microsoft is devastating to governments around the world because they have the power and the right to control whatever data they provide via their search engines.
 If Google choose to remove important news from their search results, they do so.
 If Google wants to affect the outcome of a specific situation they have the power to do so by manipulating search results and we have already seen Facebook do more than that.

 So what went wrong with the Internet?
 It all started out as an independent way to share information, and later products, but it has almost turned into a massive blob of service clusters controlled by only a few major corporations.
 Money, money, money!